JSachdev92/Path-Planning/Jayant_Sachdev_PathPlanningReport.md

 When we have determined that a vehicle ahead is an obstacle, we also adjust our desired velocity to that of the vehicle ahead so we follow at the velocity of the leader vehicle and reduce probability of collision.

 The lane change logic was implemted such that we set lane change as available, unless there is a vehicle in the neighboring lane preventing a safe lane change from occuring:
 > **IF** the desired lane is valid and the sensed vehicle is in the desired lane, and the relative velocity of the sensed vehicle would bring it within a danger threshold of distance to our vehicle, **OR IF** the desired lane is valid and the sensed vehicle is in the desired lane, and the position of the sensed vehicle would bring it too close to our vehicle based on our velocity, the prevent lane change to the desired lane.

-After checking for the obstacles and if the left and right lane change is available, we then make decisions based on the calculated threats and options.
+After checking for the obstacles and if the left and right lane change is available, we then make check to see which lane is moving the fastest and then make decisions based on the calculated threats and options.

 First, we only act if an obstacle is in the way, otherwise we just continue driving in the current lane at the speed limit.
 However, if an obstacle is detected, we can then slow down, or change lanes.
 In order of preference, we first desire to change lanes, and then slow down.
 The preference is to first change lanes, where we first check the left lane, then the right lane and then slow down.
 The speed we slow down to is dictated by the speed of the sensed obstacle.